2015 Q School

 The 2015 Q School was a series of two snooker tournaments held at the start of the 2015–16 snooker season.
 An event for amateur players, it served as a qualification event for a place on the professional World Snooker Tour for the following two seasons.
 The events took place in May 2015 at the Meadowside Centre in Burton-upon-Trent, England with a total 8 players qualifying via the two tournaments.

 Format

 The 2015 Q School consisted of two events.
 The two events had 166 entries competing for 8 places on the main tour, four players qualifying from each of the two events.
 All matches were the best of seven frames.

 Event 1

-The first 2015 Q School event was held from 14 to 19 May 2015 at the Meadowside Centre in Burton-upon-Trent, England.
+The first 2015 Q School event was held from 14 to 19 May 2015.
 Sydney Wilson, Daniel Wells, Eden Sharav and Rhys Clark qualified.
 Wells had previously held a tour card.
 The results of the four final matches are given below.